Expertise

-Design courses capable ofsupport effectively employees in the acquisition of new skills is a major challenge for companies.
-A study conducted by the World Economic Forum Reveals that 50% of employees will need to learn new skills by 2025 to remain successful on the job market (Future of Jobs Report, WEF, 2020).
+Design courses capable of effectively supporting employees in the acquisition of new skills is a major challenge for companies.
+A study conducted by the World Economic Forum revealed that 50% of employees will need to learn new skills by 2025 to remain successful in the job market (Future of Jobs Report, WEF, 2020).

 To meet this challenge, it is not enough to transmit knowledge: effective training is based on structured methods, integrating key principles such as cognitive load management, multimodal integration and the transfer of skills in concrete situations.